-- our dependence on enrollment of patients in our clinical trials in order to continue development of our product candidates; - the outcomes of our anticipated interim analysis in our SHIELD II clinical trial; - our ability to raise capital through the issuance of securities; - our ability to advance the development of our product candidates, including the anticipated starting and ending dates of our anticipated clinical trials: - our assessment of the potential of our product candidates to treat certain indications; - our ability to successfully receive approvals from the U.S. FDA, EMA, or other applicable regulatory bodies, including approval to conduct clinical trials, the scope of those trials and the prospects for regulatory approval of, or other regulatory action with respect to our product candidates, including the regulatory pathway to be designated to our product candidates; - the regulatory environment and changes in the health policies and regimes in the countries in which we operate, including the impact of any changes in regulation and legislation that could affect the pharmaceutical industry; - our ability to commercialize our existing product candidates and future sales of our existing product candidates or any other future potential product candidates; - our ability to meet our expectations regarding the commercial supply of our product candidates; - the overall global economic environment; - the impact on us (including our ability to enroll patients in our clinical trials) of COVID-19 and its variants and resulting government actions; - the impact of competition and new technologies; - general market, political and economic conditions in the countries in which we operate; - projected capital expenditures and liquidity; - our ability to regain and effectively comply with the listing requirements, including the minimum bid requirement, of Nasdaq Stock Market LLC: - changes in our strategy; - litigation; and - those factors referred to in "Item 3.
+- our dependence on enrollment of patients in our clinical trials in order to continue development of our product candidates; - the outcomes of our anticipated interim analysis in our SHIELD II clinical trial; - our ability to raise capital through the issuance of securities; - our ability to advance the development of our product candidates, including the anticipated starting and ending dates of our anticipated clinical trials; - our assessment of the potential of our product candidates to treat certain indications; - our ability to successfully receive approvals from the FDA, EMA, or other applicable regulatory bodies, including approval to conduct clinical trials, the scope of those trials and the prospects for regulatory approval of, or other regulatory action with respect to our product candidates, including the regulatory pathway to be designated to our product candidates; - the regulatory environment and changes in the health policies and regimes in the countries in which we operate, including the impact of any changes in regulation and legislation that could affect the pharmaceutical industry; - our ability to commercialize our existing product candidates and future sales of our existing product candidates or any other future potential product candidates; - our ability to meet our expectations regarding the commercial supply of our product candidates; - the overall global economic environment; - the potential impact of the COVID-19 pandemic on the territories in which the Company operates; - the impact of competition and new technologies; - general market, political and economic conditions in the countries in which we operate; - projected capital expenditures and liquidity; - changes in our strategy; - litigation; and - those factors referred to in "Item 3.
 Key Information D. Risk Factors," "Item 4.
 Information on the Company," and "Item 5.
 Operating and Financial Review and Prospects", as well as in this annual report on Form 20-F generally.